Guide General

 • Transparent, predictable costs

 The flat-fee model makes RIPE NCC particularly attractive for organizations with large IP holdings, as costs don't scale with resource size.
+A revised charging scheme is under community discussion for the May 2026 General Meeting; see Draft RIPE NCC Charging Scheme for details.

 ARIN - Size-Based Fee Model

-2025 Fee Structure:
+2026 Fee Structure:

 • No sign-up fee